Five Habits for the Next Five Years

 - meditate every day;

 - write every day.

 I'm starting slowly.
-First I started with exercises, after waking up, meditate, read, and write.
-I didn't start with these five together, because it requires a great amount of motivation, but one at a time.
+First, I started with exercises.
+After waking up, meditate, read, and write.
+I didn't start with these five together because it requires a significant amount of motivation.
+I prefer starting small, one at a time.

 I've also decided to practice these habits for the next five years because I want to see what will happen to my life, but I don't want to stop after these years.

-It's been about eight months that I'm on this habits journey.
+It's been about eight months that I'm on this habit journey.
 It was not so easy.
-When I was practicing only one habit, doing exercises, for instance, it was easy to keep it up.
-Once I add one more, the challenge to keep them increases and so on.
-Currently, in January 2021, I'm managing very well three of them: exercises, meditate, and read every day.
+When I was practicing only one habit, doing exercises, it was easy to keep it up.
+Once I added one more, the challenge to keep them up increases, and so on.
+Currently, in January 2021, I manage three: exercises, meditating and reading every day.
 Slowly I'm adding the write every day.

 I'm having fun on this adventure.
-In parts because my life and lifestyle improved so much but also because I'm not feeling that sensation of starting something and give up after some days.
+In parts, because my life and lifestyle improved so much, I'm not feeling that sensation of starting something and giving up after some days.

-If you want to create good habits in your life, I do suggest reading those books and keep in mind one thing: instead of thinking you're doing something (exterior), think you are a practicer (interior).
-For instance, instead of thinking you have a training routine (exterior), think you're an athlete (interior) and the training routines will come naturally because you're an athlete.
+If you want to create good habits in your life, I do suggest reading those books and keep in mind one thing: instead of thinking you're doing something (exterior), consider you are a practicer (interior).
+For instance, instead of thinking you have a training routine (exterior), believe you're an athlete (interior), and the training routines will come because you're an athlete.